ramadawn/Convert-Image-to-String-Library/README.md

 default: ‘True’

-Tells the fuction whether or not to iterate over the imput list
+Tells the fuction whether or not to iterate over the imput list (uses a Boolian)

+If value is set to **False**.
+The last value of the list used will be used for all remaining Value space idicators.

+If Val_sol is greater than Val_eol and val_pvc is negative then the list will read from val sol to Val_eol

+**Note the fuction has not yet been tested for a Val_sol greater than Val_eol with a positive val_pvc**

 **5) val_sol (start in location on list)(val_sol = 0):**

 default: 0

-tells the fuction where on the list to start reading from
+tells the fuction where on the list to start reading from (uses and integer)

 **5a) val_eol (end in location on list) (eol = None):**

 default = None

+tells the fuction where on the list to stop reading from (uses an integer)

-if this parameter is assigned and integer the its fuction will stop reading along the value space indicator list at this postion.
+if this parameter is assigned an integer.
+Its fuction will stop reading along the value space indicator list at this postion.
 It will iterate if val_iol = True.

 **6) val_pvc (position value change)(val_pvc = 1):**

 default: 1

-may be and interget or ‘l’ for list or ‘d’ for dictionary
+Must be an integer.
+Indicates the amount of spaces the pionter moves on the Value Type List with each iteration.

 will increase the position of the list cursor with each read by this amout.
 Number may be negative.
-In which case the cursor will bo backwards during each read.
+In which case the cursor will go backwards during each read.

 **7) val_pvc_type  (position value change list or dictionary)(val_pvc_type = None):**